OnlyDev321/MFC-ChatAppWithoutBadWord/README.md

 Whenever a message is sent, the application automatically detects and replaces prohibited words based on the recipient's custom filtering settings.
 Through flexible user-specific moderation and real-time message processing, this project aims to create a safer and more positive communication environment.

+This project proposes a **Personalized Prohibited Word Filtering System** that enables users to:

+- Create their own prohibited-word lists
+- Apply customized filtering rules individually
+- Detect prohibited words in real time
+- Automatically replace prohibited words with `*`
+- Maintain independent filtering settings for each user

 ---

 ## ✨ Key Features